hemeac/kiwiTechTree/README.md

 This is an attempt to make my tech choices a bit more meaningful and allow me to have my kerbins spend some time testing jets in Kerbin's atmosphere before launching in space.
 I have added another 62 tech nodes across the tree, but have tried to leave the general layout of the tree largely intact.
 The major changes are adding a separate branch for solid rocket boosters and if you have mods which have cryogenic engines, this will move them to a different branch from the Liquid Fuel Branch.
 While I have shifted some of the nodes around, I have not removed any, thus leaving some compatibility with any mod that I have not explictly linked here (which as of now is functionally none).

-Like UnKerballed Start, I have started with 0.625 meter engines and tanks and worked progressively larger.
+Like UnKerballed Start, I have started with 0.625 meter engines and tanks and work progressively larger.
 To try and prevent early crewed missions using spaceplane parts, I have nerfed the skin temperature of the spaceplanes, but have provided higher skin temperatures to the spaceplanes once they reach the High Altitude tech node (same as the introduction of the Mk3 spaceplane).

 I calibrated the basic idea around stock and the expansion packs alongside Restock/Restock+ and Missing History.
 Ultimately, given the number of nodes, you will benefit by having several parts mods.

 In limited cases, I have added a couple of rescaled parts and a couple more if Restock is installed.
 In other cases such as Missing History, I will use the Restock texture when available for consistency in the visual style.
 I've currently given myself a "Mk0" inline cockpit in the start node because I am terrible at plane design and it is a bit cheaty.
 This will probably change as this develops.

+## Current Supported Mods (see details below for general changes):
+* BetterSRBs
+* Completely Non-Aggressive Rocketry
+* Mark IV Spaceplane System

-The mods that I am looking at incorporating if changes necessary in the current order of preference:
+The mods that I am looking at incorporating if changes necessary in the sort-of order of preference:
-1. Nertea's Full Suite of Parts mods excluding Far Future due to his current revamp (MK IV done)
+1. Nertea's Full Suite of Parts mods excluding Far Future due to his current revamp
 2. DMagic Orbital Science
 3. Universal Storage 2
 4. Luciole